📸

 This API support authentication for two different kinds of use cases:

-• Server-to-server - backend systems, admin portals, etc.
+• - backend systems, admin portals, etc.

 Server-to-server